 - Oil or butter an 8-inch ceramic or glass dish and dust with fine dry breadcrumbs.

-- You can add a dash of something spicy like jalapeño powder or smoked paprika.
+- Season with ½ teaspoon salt , ⅛ teaspoon ground black pepper and 2 tablespoons fresh herbs.
+You can add a dash of something spicy like jalapeño powder or smoked paprika.

-- Put the vegetables in the prepared dish.
-You can cut them in bites or put them whole.
-Or making a pattern.
+- Put 2 ½ cups roasted vegetables in the prepared dish.
+You can cut them into bites, leave them whole or create a pattern.

 - Carefully pour the binding cream over, covering the whole surface.